 Prepare the server

 Make sure all hardware components are working properly and that BIOS versions, RAID firmware etc. are up to date.
-Set up disk redundancy if available, and ensure you are connected to the Internet.
+Set up disk redundancy, if available, and ensure that you are connected to the Internet.

 - Copy your license to your OP5 monitor server using scp client (e.g. winscp)

-- As root user on your OP5 monitor server copy the license to /etc/op5license and name it op5license.lic
+- As the root user on your OP5 monitor server, copy the license to /etc/op5license and name it op5license.lic

 - Set ownership and permissions